vectordotdev/vector/docs/specs/buffer.md

 ## Instrumentation

+Vector buffers MUST be instrumented for optimal observability and monitoring.
+This is required to drive various interfaces that Vector users depend on to manage Vector installations in mission critical production environments.
+This section extends the [Instrumentation Specification].

 ### When a Vector event is stored in the buffer
 * Metric
   * MUST increment the `buffer_event_count` gauge by one